 When PCRE_UTF8 is set, the validity of the pattern as a UTF-8 string is automatically checked.
+There is a discussion about the validity of UTF-8 strings in the main pcre page.
 If an invalid UTF-8 sequence of bytes is found, pcre_compile() returns an error.
 If you already know that your pattern is valid, and you want to skip this check for performance reasons, you can set the PCRE_NO_UTF8_CHECK option.
 When it is set, the effect of passing an invalid UTF-8 string as a pattern is undefined.
 It may cause your program to crash.
 Note that this option can also be passed to pcre_exec() and pcre_dfa_exec(), to suppress the UTF-8 validity checking of subject strings.